Mobile App Reliability Engineering: Beyond “It Works on My Device”

 • Velocity alerts - when a crash rate crosses a threshold

-Crashlytics is free and the baseline expectation for any production mobile app.
-If your team does not have it set up, reliability discussions are happening without data.
+Crashlytics is free.
+It's the baseline expectation for any production mobile app, if your team doesn't have it set up, reliability discussions are happening in a vacuum, completely without data.

 Sentry for Mobile

-This is where most teams have a gap.
-Mobile teams track app-side errors but do not have visibility into backend failures affecting the mobile experience specifically.
+Here's where most teams have a gap.
+They track app-side errors just fine, but they're completely blind to the specific backend failures that are actually wrecking the mobile experience.

-Connecting New Relic or Datadog traces to mobile API calls - correlated by user session - lets you answer: "Was this checkout failure a client bug or an API timeout?"
-That question is unanswerable without this instrumentation.
+Connecting New Relic or Datadog finally lets you answer the big question.
+When you connect traces to mobile API calls, and correlate everything by user session, you can figure out what really happened: "Was that checkout failure a client bug or an API timeout?"

 What High-Reliability Mobile Teams Do Structurally Different